JedLee6/Top150-LeetCode-Quick-Review-Notes/05_HashMap/040_HashMap_205._Isomorphic_Strings.md

         // Check if it has a mapping rule from t to s for tChar if (tToS.containsKey(tChar)) {
-            // If so check for the consistency of the mapping rule from tChar to sChar if (tToS.get(tChar) != sChar) {
+            // If so check the consistency of the mapping rule from tChar to sChar if (tToS.get(tChar) != sChar) {
                 return false; // Inconsistent mapping
             }